 Developments in the Field of Boron Chemistry

 Modern advances in boron chemistry allow for greater use of this element in Medicinal Chemistry.
-For medicinal chemists, boron-containing compounds are a new type of compound to use in drug designs.
+For medicinal chemists, boron-containing compounds are a new compound in drug designs.
 Bortezomib(Velcade(r),) a dipeptide boronic acid approved by the FDA in 2003 to treat multiple Myeloma, opened the doors to discovering new Boron-containing compounds.

 It was approved for use in the treatment of onychomycosis.
 Two other Boron-containing compounds were also approved.
 They are tavaborole and Eucrisaborole for mild to moderately severe atopic dermatitis.
-Numerous boron compounds have been evaluated and described for a variety of therapeutic purposes.
+Numerous boron compounds have been evaluated and described for various therapeutic purposes.

 Boric acid is toxic if it is ingested.
 However, it can be used as an eyewash.
-These eyewashes are made in an isotonic salinity solution, which consists of purified water and sodium chloride (salt).
+These eyewashes are made in an isotonic salinity solution consisting of purified water and sodium chloride (salt).

 - Mild antiseptic: It may inhibit bacterial or fungal growth and help prevent some mild infections.

-- Compatible with your eye tonicity: This means that drops do not dilute or diffuse essential chemicals within your eye fluid.
+- Compatible with your eye tonicity: Drops do not dilute or diffuse essential chemicals within your eye fluid.
 Because it doesn’t disrupt the natural eye chemistry, it is perfect for irrigation.

-- Functions as a buffering ingredient: Buffering agents are able to maintain the pH balance in a solution, even when alkaline or acid are added.
+- Functions as a buffering ingredient: Buffering agents can maintain the pH balance in a solution, even when alkaline or acid is added.
 You can add inactive or active ingredients to your solution, but they won’t alter the pH balance.

 Boron Helps Women

 Menstrual cramps (dysmenorrhea).
-Research has shown that taking 10 mg per day by mouth around menstrual bleeding can reduce pain in young women experiencing painful periods.
+Research has shown that taking 10 mg daily by mouth around menstrual bleeding can reduce pain in young women experiencing painful periods.

 Vaginal yeast infections.
-When used inside the vaginal area, Boric acid has been proven to treat yeast infections candidiasis successfully.
-But, it is not clear if researchers did the quality check of the sample.
+When used inside the vaginal area, Boric acid has been proven to treat yeast infections and candidiasis successfully.
+But, it is not clear if the researchers did a quality check of the sample.

-Comparatively to oxygen, carbon, hydrogen, and nitrogen, there is not much information on Boron for therapeutics.
-Additionally, only a few natural products containing Boron are valuable as leads for medicinal chemicals.
+Compared to oxygen, carbon, hydrogen, and nitrogen, there is not much information on Boron for therapeutics.
+Additionally, only a few natural Boron products are valuable as leads for medicinal chemicals.
 The medical chemistry community has been reluctant to use Boron because of the risks and lack of synthesizing boron-containing substances.

 However, Boron has the unique ability to destroy biological targets and offer medical chemists an opportunity to develop new areas for drug discovery.
-There are many new boron therapeutics on the market that have different modes for inhibiting biological targets.
+Much new boron therapeutics on the market have different modes for inhibiting biological targets.
 One boron-containing drug agent is on the market; several others are in various stages of clinical trials.
 The occurrence of this type of compound is expected to increase over the next decade.
 It could also become a common element in future drug development.

 Dewar’s work provided the first evidence of antimicrobial activities for a compound containing Boron.
 Aronowitz first worked with a structurally comparable nitrothiophene and quickly concluded that the ring’s need for nitro substitution was unneeded.
 The most significant impact on activity came from changing the hydrazine.

-Noted was a preference for 2-N, sulfonyl substitution of analogs possessing antibacterial activities.
+A preference for 2-N, sulfonyl substitution of analogs possessing antibacterial activities was noted.
 Therefore, this served as the template for future research.
 Numerous patents were issued in this field, which showed apparent interest and culminated in Sandoz Pharmaceuticals publishing many such evaluations.

 In the 2-N-sulfonylalkyl-thienodiazaborine series, the effect of homologating the alkyl chain was striking, with 5 having a high MIC against Escherichia coli of more than 50 ug/ml, compared with 6.25 ug/ml for 6.
 Methylation by the thiophene ring slightly increased potency to produce the most promising diazaborine reported (Sa84474 ), with aMIC of 1.25 Ug/ml.